5 Things to Teach Your Kids About Your Home’s Plumbing

 First things first, teach them the difference between sink and toilet plungers (because the last thing you want is to find them using a toilet plunger in the sink).
 Then, teach them how to unclog a toilet with a plunger.

-5. How to turn off the main water valve.
+How to turn off the main water valve.
+(Ages 12+)

 A leaking or burst pipe can cause thousands of dollars worth of damage.
-If something should happen while your teenager is home alone, it’s important that they know:
+If something should happen while your teenager is home alone, they must know the following :